 A candidate who demonstrates a lack of knowledge about your products, customers, or services has failed to do the most fundamental research to prepare for the interview.
-In fact, qualified candidates research the company and visit the website before they even apply for the job.
+In fact, qualified candidates research a company and visit its website before they even apply for a job.

-One of the positive advantages of holding first and second interviews, using a variety of employees as interviewers, is your receipt of a range of viewpoints.
-First interviews frequently include the hiring manager, Human Resources, and a potential coworker or two.
-Second interviews involve these interviewers, more potential colleagues, and in the case of a potential manager, several reporting staff members.
+An advantage of holding first and second interviews that involve a variety of employee interviewers is the range of resulting viewpoints.
+Initial interviews frequently include a hiring manager, human resources (HR), and one or two potential coworkers.
+Second interviews include these interviewers, additional potential colleagues, and in the case of a potential manager, several reporting staff members.

 The different views from your employees resurrect a range of red flags for employers to consider.
-During one well-remembered second interview, the employees were totally turned off by the candidate's interaction with them.
+During one well-remembered second interview, several employees had negative interactions with the candidate.

-He talked over their heads, failed to look at them when responding to questions, frequently checked his watch, and rolled his eyes in annoyance at their probing questions.
-Midway through the interview, he impatiently asked how much longer they expected the interview to take.
+The candidate may have talked over their heads, failed to look at them when responding to questions, frequently checked their watch, or rolled their eyes in annoyance at the employees' probing questions.

-The only difference between the first and second interview?
-Two executives, who were totally bowled over by the candidate, were not present at the second interview.
+The only difference between the first and second interview was that the two executives who were very impressed with the candidate were not present at the second interview.

-Effective interviewers check out the candidate’s stated claims on the resume and cover letter.
-They ask probing questions to solicit details about the candidate’s job performance and her successes and failures.
-In a behavioral interview setting, nothing is as telling as a candidate who cannot provide a detailed answer or an example when the interviewer requests details.
+Effective interviewers make sure to check a candidate’s stated claims on their resume and cover letter.
+They ask probing questions to solicit details about the candidate’s job performance and their successes and failures.
+In a behavioral interview setting, nothing is as telling as a candidate who cannot provide a detailed answer or a past account of a work event when the interviewer requests details.

-For example, a candidate who said she managed six employees failed to respond with any clarity to questions such as, “Tell us about a time when an employee’s performance was unacceptable.
-What steps did you take as a manager to address the problem?
-It was quickly apparent to the interviewers that, while she may have had a leadership role, her job responsibilities were not managerial.
+For example, a candidate who claimed to have managed six employees was unable to provide specific information such as the steps they took to handle an employee whose performance was unacceptable.
+It was quickly apparent to the interviewers that, while the candidate may have had a leadership role, their job responsibilities were not managerial.

-Another candidate was asked how she had approached selecting an HRIS for her former HR office, a success she touted on her resume.
+Another candidate was asked how they had approached selecting a human resources information system (HRIS) for their former HR office, a success they touted on their resume.
 HRIS familiarity was posted by the interviewing employer as a job requirement.
-Her vague, meandering answer quickly eliminated her candidacy.
+Their vague, meandering answer quickly eliminated their candidacy.

 Late or tardy is not just a hallmark of a careless, unsuccessful person, it is a demonstration of a lack of respect for people and their time.
 Most candidates never recover.
-They are flustered, unprepared, and apologetic while the interview team is composed, prepared, ready - and waiting, waiting, waiting.
+They are flustered, unprepared, and apologetic while the interview team is composed, prepared, and waiting for the person to arrive.
 With so many qualified candidates, why would employers ignore this interview red flag?

 Employers sometimes ignore the message sent by a late candidate, usually for a job for which they have few skilled applicants.
 To their sorrow, they find that the candidate’s late behavior is the norm.

-He predictably keeps meetings waiting to start, visits customers on his own schedule, and violates company smartphone guidelines by constantly calling to say that he will—just one more time—be late.
-If a candidate cannot arrive on time for one of the most important meetings of his career, why would an employer expect different behavior on the job?
+This type of person predictably keeps meetings waiting to start, visits customers on their own schedule, and violates company smartphone guidelines by constantly calling to say they'll be late.
+If a candidate cannot arrive for the most important meeting of their career, why would an employer expect different behavior on the job?